How to Regulate Your Nervous System as a Woman with ADHD

 Recognising these patterns in your own life can be a first step toward taking back control over your emotions and reactions.

-Somatic Cues to Recognize Your State
+Somatic Cues to Recognise Your State

 The body often sends signals before your mind fully registers that you're dysregulated.
 These somatic cues (physical and bodily sensations) can act as a 'warning system', telling you when your nervous system is in need of attention.
-The same as when we physical pain, our body can give us cues for emotional pain too:
+The same as when we feel physical pain, our body can give us cues for emotional pain too:

 Racing heartbeat: A fast, thumping heartbeat can be a sign of stress or anxiety.
 It’s your body telling you that something needs to shift.
+This can feel really scary.
+Again, slow down and breathe.

 Tension in the jaw, shoulders or neck: These areas tend to hold a lot of stress.
 If you catch yourself physically tense, it may be a sign that your body is under pressure.
+It's ok to release and soften.

 When you can recognise these cues, it becomes easier to address the issue before it escalates.
 Being attuned to these signs can help you take steps to calm your nervous system before a full meltdown.
+Sit down, ground yourself with your feet on the floor and take some deep, slow breaths.

-Tools That Actually Help (Breathwork, Grounding, Movement, Safe Spaces)
+4 Tools That Actually Help

 Once you've identified that your nervous system is out of balance, it’s time to implement strategies to bring it back to a more grounded state.
 Here are a few tools that can make a significant difference: